sourceduty/Upcycling/README.md

 Additionally, aerospace design for upcycling emphasizes closed-loop systems, where waste products are continually recycled and reused.
 This approach ensures that resources are maximized and waste is minimized, which is critical in the isolated and resource-scarce environments of the Moon and Mars.
 By leveraging innovative design and engineering techniques, the field aims to establish self-sufficient colonies that can thrive with minimal external support, paving the way for long-term human presence beyond Earth.

 #

+> Alex: "*It's very hard to sell a product designed to be upcycled.*"

+#
 ### Related Links

 [Product Design](https://github.com/sourceduty/Product_Design)